“People who say … they’re perfectly fine [are] more insane than the rest of us.” Ruby Wax

-The above quote is taken from a recent TED talk, “What’s So Funny About Mental Illness?,” by Ruby Wax, an American comedian who started a successful career in the U.K. in the 1980′s.
+The above quote is taken from “What’s So Funny About Mental Illness?,” a TED Talk by Ruby Wax, an American comedian who started a successful career in the U.K. in the 1980’s.

 So they branched out even further.
 Their newly beefed-up show Losing It expanded to other venues, including an extended run last year at a theater in London’s West End.
-The Guardian describes it:
+The Guardian states that the first half is “funny and informative” of both depression and OCD.

-‘We wanted to give people a chance to share their experiences and ask questions,’ says Wax, ‘but we only imagined one or two people at most speaking out before it petered out with everyone making for the exit.
-Rather than finding it hard to get people to talk, our real problem was getting them to shut up.’
+And the second half, a Q & A session?
+As stated to The Guardian, “‘We wanted to give people a chance to share their experiences and ask questions,’ says Wax, ‘but we only imagined one or two people at most speaking out before it petered out with everyone making for the exit.
+Rather than finding it hard to get people to talk, our real problem was getting them to shut up.'”

-On a more personal level, she’s been working on her Master’s in mindfulness-based cognitive therapy.
-Mindfulness is what she uses to decrease her own ruminating—though as she says (in the TED post):
+On a more personal level, Wax has been working on her Master’s in mindfulness-based cognitive therapy.
+Mindfulness is what she uses to decrease her own ruminating—though as she says (in the TED post)…

 …not in a guru Buddha let’s-eat-a-cauliflower way.
 I throw my attention to a physical sensation, to a sound, focus on my feet on the ground, as opposed to this … endless mental loop tape … because the mind can’t be in two modes at once.
 It can’t think and also sense something at the same time.
 It’s a trick you’re playing on yourself, on your thinking.
 If I throw focus from my rumination to one of my senses, it brings the cortisol down.
 Other people might say, ‘I’m going to focus my attention on my cat or put Vivaldi on.’
 I don’t care how you learn to flip your dial when you need to.